Residential and Regeneration

 If required, we allocate a Site Liaison Officer (SLO) to manage the public interface.
 A SLO is appointed to act as a direct link between the contractor, local residents and third parties.
 The SLO is in consistent communication with residents by meetings, letters, newsletters and general information leaflets.
 Any complaints or concerns are managed by the SLO to ensure complete satisfaction of all stakeholders.

 In Hull, we prepared for the explosive demolition of Bridgeman House, the first of five tower blocks on the Orchard Park estate to be demolished, making way for a £15m Regeneration Programme.

 Bridgeman House was surrounded by residential and commercial properties and we worked hard to ensure minimal disruption and the smooth completion of the project.
 From the outset, a Site Liaison Officer (SLO) was appointed as a direct link between the contractor, local residents, stakeholders and other third parties.
 On the day of the blowdown, we provided an evacuation centre for all residents that fell within the planned exclusion zone.

 Our most recent residential project was in Clapham Park covering 36 hectares in the London Borough of Lambeth.
 A masterplan was created in consultation with the local community to provide Clapham Park residents with good quality, well-managed and maintained homes at affordable rents, in an area revitalised with a network of cleaner and safer streets, better transport, good schools, and community facilities.
 When the masterplan is completed in 2025 there will be in excess of 3,200 homes on the estate.

-Hughes and Salvidge were appointed to the soft strip, asbestos removal and demolition of 9 separate areas of the estate in February 2015.
+Hughes and Salvidge were appointed to the soft strip, asbestos removal and demolition of 9 separate areas of the estate.
 The site was located in a densely populated residential area, near to schools and the main South Circular Road.
 Working closely with the local community and residents was essential in order to minimise disruption and alleviate concerns.